reuk/wayverb/docs/work_log/work_log.md

 * MOST CRITICAL: prove that supplying different coefficients to boundaries has the *correct* effect on the resulting impulse responses
     * this seems to be somewhat working now
+* write up the boundary modelling stuff
+* boundary modelling
+    * try to predict the frequency response of each boundary
+    * is there a way of mapping between the raytracer and this boundary model?

 TODO
 ----

-* write up the boundary modelling stuff

 * add 0.196 stability limit to waveguide config somehow